Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): H: Extracting Peak spread analysis with

 \subsection{2.
 Momentum dependence of peak spread}

-In SM Fig.~\ref{SM_fig:Gamma_vs_momentum}, we show that the spread $\Gamma_{\vec{q}}$ in the XRD data has a systematic broadening with quadratic dependence in $\vec{q}$ as predicted in Appendix-E. To simplify the visualization of the 3D quadratic fit in Eq.~\eqref{Eq_mom_fit}, we project the momentum dependence of $\Gamma_{\vec{q}}$ to one direction by averaging over the other directions.
+In SM Fig.~\ref{SM_fig:Gamma_vs_momentum}, we show that the spread $\Gamma_{\vec{q}}$ in the XRD data has a systematic broadening with quadratic dependence in $\vec{q}$ as predicted in SM-E. To simplify the visualization of the 3D quadratic fit in Eq.~(2) of main text, we project the momentum dependence of $\Gamma_{\vec{q}}$ to one direction by averaging over the other directions.
 We show the $H^2$ dependence of $\Gamma_{\vec{q}}$ in SM Fig.~\ref{SM_fig:Gamma_vs_momentum} (a), and the $L^2$ dependence in (c) and (e), for the three levels of intercalation.
 The $\Gamma_{\vec{q}}$ fits well with the quadratic function.